fire-archive/DesignConcepts/chapters/level_00.md

 -   There is a required textbook.
 It retails for under $25 US.

 -   Part of the course will involve the creation of a fully realized non-digital project, so you may need to purchase materials.
-These usually range from $25 to $50, depending on the game.It’s still cheaper than college tuition.
+These usually range from $25 to $50, depending on the game.It's still cheaper than college tuition.

 ## Textbooks